My Friends Tigger & Pooh: Production

 In December 2005, Disney announced the creation of a new television series featuring a new female character who would replace Christopher Robin as the protagonist.
 My Friends Tigger & Pooh was developed by Walt Disney Television Animation.
-The animation for the series was done by the Japanese studio Polygon Pictures.
-The series was executive-produced and story edited by Brian Hohlfeld.
+The series was the first in the Winnie the Pooh franchise to be computer-animated.
+The animation was done by the Japanese animation studio Polygon Pictures.
+The series was executive produced and story edited by Brian Hohlfeld.
 After voicing Piglet in Pooh's Heffalump Halloween Movie, Travis Oates reprised his role for the series, succeeding John Fiedler, who had died on June 25, 2005.
 Likewise, Kyle Stanger and Jimmy Bennett were replaced by Oliver Dillon and Max Burkholder respectively in the roles of Lumpy and Roo.
 The series also marked the final time Peter Cullen, Ken Sansom, and Kath Soucie voiced Eeyore, Rabbit, and Kanga, respectively, before these characters were recast for the 2011 film Winnie the Pooh.

 Release

 Broadcast

 The series premiered on Disney Channel's Playhouse Disney block on May 12, 2007.
 It was renewed for a second season in June 2007 and for a third season in March 2008.
 In 2018, My Friends Tigger & Pooh was released on the Chinese streaming platform Youku and later became available on Disney+.